ali-rantakari/icalBuddy/deployment-files/readme.txt

 After installation you can:

+* Read the FAQ by opening the "faq.html" file in your web browser.

 * Run "man icalBuddy" in the terminal to read the program's manual page.
   Here you'll find documentation for all of the arguments you can use when calling icalBuddy.